Description

 Counterclaims

-Orthodox are quick to point out a handful of particular examples which seem to disprove Papal supremacy, but fall apart upon inspection.
+Orthodox are quick to point out a handful of examples which challenge Papal supremacy, but fall apart upon inspection.

-First, there were once three Papal claimants at the same time.
+Third, there were once three Papal claimants at the same time.
 A council convened, declared that Popes can be excommunicated, then excommunicated two of the three.
-This would disprove Papal supremacy, which holds that the Pope answers to no one.
-However, the real Pope amongst the three, Gregory XII, was the one who was not excommunicated, meaning the power wasn’t actually used.
-Further, he never ratified that the council’s declaration was dogmatic.
-Now, one might suggest that the mere fact there were three Papal claimants is problematic, but I don’t see how.
-If one of the claimants had, perhaps, declared a heresy and split the Latin Church such that no one could ever know who the real Pope was again, that would disprove my point.
-But that didn’t happen.
-We know who the real Pope was, the Church resolved the situation, and there hasn’t been an antipope in 600 years.
+This could disprove Papal supremacy, which holds that the Pope answers to no one.
+However, the real Pope amongst the three, Gregory XII, was the one who was not excommunicated, meaning such power wasn’t actually exercised.
+Further, he never ratified that the council’s declaration was dogmatic, which, as we discussed in the Pentarchy subsection, is necessary for universal conciliar binding; so the declaration is null.
+Further, the controversy did not result in heretical declarations from Rome or lasting schism; it was resolved rather quickly, and there hasn’t been an antipope in 600 years.
+Though it had no lasting impact, some argue the mere fact of multiple claimants somehow contradicts Papal supremacy.
+But many men claimed Messiahship; is Christ any less the Christ?

-Third, Pope Honorius.
+Fifth, Pope Honorius.
 Monothelitism was a popular heresy in his time which suggested Christ’s divine will “absorbed” His human will.
 Patriarch Sergius, a Monothelite, wrote to Pope Honorius about the question.
 Honorius’ reply stated that Christ had one will, and his words stoked the flames of the heresy.
 This seems damning, but again falls apart with basic examination.
 First, his letter was not a universal declaration.
 There were no definitions, no condemnations, and no appeal to his chair.
-Second, his use of “one will” was an unfortunately clumsy phrase meant to express the idea that Christ was of one will, the same way I might say “my friend and I are of one will” to signify that we share a common course of action, not to suggest one of us literally has no will.
-How am I so sure?
-Because he was responding to Sergius making that exact point.
+Second, his use of “one will” clearly meant to express the idea that Christ was of one will, the same way I might say “my friend and I are of one will” to signify that we share a common course of action, not that one of us is a robot.
+His immediate successor recognized this, and it had nothing to do with his condemnation for failure to stifle the monothelites.

 Conclusion

 The Orthodox churches claim that there is one true Church, and that Christ protects that true Church from doctrinal error.
 Since there are four Apostolic communions which mutually find each other heretical, Apostolic communion cannot be the sole principle by which a Church is the true Church.
 The only clear, objective, visible sign differentiating any of them from each other is the office of the Papacy.
-The Orthodox cannot even propose a similar concept, because it Rome is the Primate of the universal Church, meaning Rome is the only fitting candidate.
-This leaves the Orthodox in a position where the only way to choose between communions is to prepare an Aramaic dissertation on the dual (or single) natures (or nature) of Christ and hope you’re right.
+The Orthodox cannot even propose a similar concept, because the Pope, the universal primate, is the only fitting candidate.
+This leaves the Orthodox without any objective way to differentiate themselves from each other.
+Further, it leaves them tacitly accusing God of failing to establish a truly visible, differentiable Church.

-Because the Pope is the principle of the true Church, and because all agree the true Church is infallible, it logically follows that the Pope is infallible when making declarations on behalf of the Church.
+Because the Pope is the principle of unity, and because all agree the true Church is infallible, it logically follows that the Pope is infallible when making declarations on behalf of the Church.
 Aside from the syllogism here, there is significant scriptural evidence to support this infallibility.
+The thematic development and conclusion to John’s Gospel make no sense unless Peter is the successor to the High Priest.
 Peter is a clear type of Eliakim and Joshua, both of whom received authority from a Christ type.
 He holds the same key that Christ holds in Revelation.
-Peter is the only divine name-change in the New Testament, and direct naming from God always signifies headship.
-Without this headship, defining doctrine without resorting to circular arguments is impossible.
+There are several other typological examples pointing to Peter as the successor to the High Priest.
+Further, without his headship, all doctrinal epistemology ends in circularity or absurdity.

 Furthermore, because the Papal office is the definitive visible sign of the true Church, to suggest that the Pope is actually not the real Pope as the sedevacantists do is to speak against Christ’s promise that Hell would not overcome the Church.
 If the true Church is actually a sedevacantist sect, there is nothing to objectively differentiate it from the Orthodox.
-To suggest that a sedevacantist sect is functionally infallible while the visible Papal office is bereft is just absurd.
+To suggest that a sedevacantist sect is functionally infallible while the visible Papal office is bereft is absurd and impious.